This week was special. My favorite website in my portfolio of web properties reached 3 million page views.

 The other reason I do this is that it allows me to link directly to a paragraph in a post – rather than to the post itself – from within another post.

 I typically only add these anchors to H2 elements, the highest in the header hierarchy.
-A average blog post would typically have 3-6 H2 elements.
+An average blog post would typically have 3-6 H2 elements.

-I also often add these anchors to paragraphs that contain possible answers to what people are searching for in Google.
-This can then trigger Google to include a direct link to that paragraph.
+I do occasionally add anchors to H3/4 paragraphs if they contain possible answers to what people are searching for in Google.
+This can then trigger Google to include a direct link to that paragraph in the search results.

 9. Featured Snippets